 During this uncertainty, we want to help you make the most of your time and have a few tips as you start working from home … your body will thank me later.
 Not only should you make these changes now, but think about them when you return to the office.
 While you are still working a full workday, you should have an extra 15 min per day to dedicate to yourself and your health.
 Think about how you no longer have that long commute on the train or the sluggish drive-in on the highway.
-Try a few of our stretches and exercises and we will have you ready for your Spring activities without skipping a beat!
+Try a few of our stretches and exercises (with home office set-up) and we will have you ready for your Spring activities without skipping a beat!

 ***We are going to use household items that most people have at home and we hope you will think about making these changes as you work from home and once you get back in the office.